-For admission in 2019/20 St Louis Grammar School will operate a 3 stage application process.
+For admission into Year 8 2020/21, St Louis Grammar School will operate a 3 stage application process.
+A full copy of our admissions policy is enclosed and also available from the EA 'A Guide for Parents'.

-A full copy of our admissions policy is enclosed and can also be obtained from the EA website.
+The information in this prospectus is correct at time of publication but may be subject to change.